CMSgov/ab2d-website/_pages/filter-claims-data-v1.md

 -H "Accept: application/json" \
 -H "Accept: application/fhir+json" \
 -H "Prefer: respond-async" \
--H "Authorization: Bearer ${bearer_token}
+-H "Authorization: Bearer ${bearer_token}"
 {% endraw %}{% endcapture %}
 {% include copy_snippet.html code=curlSnippet language="shell" can_copy=true %}

-## The \_type parameter

-Running a job request returns all resource types by default.
-The \_type parameter allows you to narrow this down and specify one resource you’d like returned.
-The only value AB2D currently supports for this parameter is ExplanationofBenefit (EOB).

 ## The \_outputFormat parameter

 The \_outputFormat parameter allows you to request different formats for your data exports.
 The default and only format AB2D currently supports is application/fhir+NDJSON.
-The server must support Newline Delimited JSON (NDJSON), but may choose to support additional output formats.
+The server must support [Newline Delimited JSON (NDJSON)](https://github.com/ndjson/ndjson-spec), but may choose to support additional output formats.
 The server must also accept the full content type of application/fhir+NDJSON, as well as the abbreviated representations application/NDJSON and NDJSON.